 Buying a car on lease means you drive a new car, which you can change every few years, with a relatively low monthly payment plan and without the worry of the car’s resale value.

-- Personal contract purchase (PCP): you have the option to buy the vehicle at the end of the term in exchange for a balloon payment.
+With this plan, you have the option to buy the vehicle at the end of the term in exchange for a balloon payment or return the car

 As with all rental agreements, there are some restrictions you need to bear in mind: